IJMacD/p2q-polylang-to-qtranslate/readme.txt

 Might be compatible with other qTranslate forks and helper-plugins as well, but not tested.

-Goodbye WPML, Hello qTranslate!
+Goodbye Polylang, Hello qTranslate!

 Note: This plugin will save you a lot of work, but more configuration and tweaking might be necessary.

+Note 2: This plugin is a clone of W2Q: WPML to qTranslate with appropriate modifications.
+(Donation links are the original author's, not mine)

 == Installation ==

 1. Upload the plugin in the `/wp-content/plugins/` directory, or automatically install it through the 'New Plugin' menu in WordPress
 2. Activate the plugin through the 'Plugins' menu in WordPress

-= WPML to qTranslate Migration =
+= Polylang to qTranslate Migration =

 1. Create a non-production environment to perform the migration.
 Make sure you have a backup if you want to migrate the production environment.
-2. Disable WPML
+2. Disable Polylang
 3. Install and configure qTranslate X (or any other fork).
 Test if your environment is still ok.
-4. Go to Settings - W2Q: WPML to qTranslate and press 'Execute'
+4. Go to Settings - P2Q: Polylang to qTranslate and press 'Execute'
 5. Wait...
 6. Test your environment.
 Some tweaks might be required.
 7. Make a [donation](https://www.paypal.com/cgi-bin/webscr?cmd=_donations&business=5T9XQBCS2QHRY&lc=NL&item_name=Jos%20Koenis&item_number=wordpress%2dplugin&currency_code=EUR&bn=PP%2dDonationsBF%3abtn_donateCC_LG%2egif%3aNonHosted).
 Greatly appreciated!